yacubus-bishcus/mantis/README.md

 To Run in Batch Mode
 ==
-vis_save.mac will make a .wrl visualization file based on the commands provided in vis_save.mac mantis.in will not create a visualization.
+"vis_save.mac" will make a .wrl visualization file based on the commands provided in "vis_save.mac".

+"mantis.in" will not create a visualization.
 `> ./mantis -m macro(mantis.in or vis_save.mac) -o <root output filename> -s <seed>`

 To Run in Interactive Mode